GuidesAdvancedBlue-Green Deployments

 Immediate Rollback

 Simply swap again!
-The previous version is still running in the Green (standby) slot, so swapping back promotes it to production immediately.
+The previous version is still running in the Green slot, so swapping back promotes it to production immediately.

 1. Click the Swap blue / green button again